Which Identity Theft Protection Service Is Best for You?

-In this guide, we look at the most important identity theft protection features, review the top 12 providers available, and explain how you can start protecting your identity today.
+In this guide, we look at the most important identity theft protection features, review the top 12 providers available in December 2023, and explain how you can start protecting your identity today.

 How to choose an identity theft protection provider: 5 essential features

 Identity theft protection has become a crowded industry, with multiple brands offering similar levels of protection at varying prices.

 But the details matter — especially if you’re opting for a top-tier service.

 Effective identity theft protection must cover every angle that cybercriminals pursue when targeting you.
 This means protecting your identity, finances, online accounts, devices, and more.